micool91/torch-rnn-web-server/readme.md

 ## How to use

 Once you have trained a torch-rnn neural network and have generated your `checkpoint_xxxx.t7`-file, put it in the `app`-folder.
 Edit `index.js` (and `tweet.js` if you want to tweet) to refer to the correct checkpoint file.
-The Docker image can now be built and run, if you want to run it on Dokku or Heroku, commit and push and that _should_ maybe possibly “just” work!
+The Docker image can now be built and run.
+If you want to run it on Dokku or Heroku, commit and push and that _should_ maybe possibly “just” work!

 ## Why to use